Which of the following historical developments contributed most d... | Study Prep in Pearson+

 1

-Understand the term 'market revolution' as a period of rapid economic transformation in the United States during the early 19th century, characterized by increased industrialization, commercialization, and expansion of markets.
+Step 1: Understand the concept of the Market Revolution, which refers to the period in the 19th century when the United States experienced rapid economic transformation characterized by increased industrialization, commercialization, and expansion of markets.

-Identify key factors that could influence the market revolution, focusing on developments that directly affect the movement of goods, services, and labor.
+Step 2: Identify key factors that contributed to this transformation, focusing on developments that directly affected the production, distribution, and exchange of goods.

-Evaluate each option by considering its impact on economic activity: the Federal Reserve System was established much later and primarily affects monetary policy, not early market expansion.
+Step 3: Analyze each option in relation to how it would impact market activities: the Treaty of Paris ended the American Revolutionary War but did not directly influence economic infrastructure; abolition of slavery in northern states affected labor but was not the primary driver of market expansion; the Federal Reserve System was established much later and relates to monetary policy rather than early market changes.

-Recognize that the expansion of transportation networks such as canals and railroads directly facilitated the movement of goods and people, lowering costs and connecting regional markets, which is central to the market revolution.
+Step 4: Recognize that the expansion of transportation networks such as canals and railroads directly facilitated the movement of goods and people, lowered transportation costs, and connected regional markets, which are essential elements of the Market Revolution.

-Note that the abolition of slavery and the signing of the Treaty of Paris, while historically significant, had less direct impact on the economic and infrastructural changes defining the market revolution.
+Step 5: Conclude that among the options, the expansion of transportation networks most directly contributed to the Market Revolution by enabling economic growth and integration of markets.

 Watch next